atosorigin/grafana-weathermap-panel/docs/EN/editor/coordinates-lower-limit-link.md

 If the `color variable` is unchecked, a form of this type appears

-- Color/size : By checking this box, gives the possibility to change the background color and to give a size.
+- Color/size : By checking this box, it gives the possibility to change the background color and to give a size.
 - Edit color: By clicking on the circle, you can choose the desired color.
 - Edit size: Allows you to choose the size of the link